Flint House, Buckinghamshire: Grounds

+The house sits at the heart of the Waddesdon estate, set within the open countryside and surrounded by grass pastures and fields.

+It can be accessed exclusively by a narrow track.
+While it is only a few hundred meters from its nearest neighbours, the Rothschild Archive building and a farm cottage cannot be seen from the Flint house due to a fold in the landscape.
+The architect, Charlotte Skene Catling, has described the house as "jutting from the ground like a collision of tectonic plates."

-The house rises directly from a planned but seemingly natural tangled wilderness of indigenous grasses and wild flowers.
-The roof's stepped design incorporates small rectangular pockets designed to be easily colonised by indigenous plants seeding naturally on the wind; this, in time, combined with the naturally occurring mosses and, in time, weather-worn stone steps of the roof, will further permit the building to blend into and be absorbed by the landscape.
+The house rises directly from indigenous grasses and wildflowers.

+The roof's stepped design incorporates small rectangular pockets designed to be easily colonized by indigenous plants.
+This, in time, combined with the naturally occurring mosses and, in time, weather-worn stone steps of the roof, is intended to permit the building to blend into and be absorbed by the landscape.

 Awards

 In 2015, Flint House won the RIBA House of the Year Award.
+Channel 4 featured the house as part of Grand Designs: House of the Year in November 2015.

 Public access

+The house was given to the Rothschild Foundation and accommodates visitors, including academics and artists working on projects at Waddesdon Manor, and the Rothschild Getty Fellow.

-The Flint House is open to visitors at certain times or for group visits.
+Flint House is open to visitors at certain times for group visits.